With my husband going back to school, loads of my school debt and only working part time we do not have much wiggle room.

 What you need:

-- Coloured pens.
-Blue or black would be fine but I like using different colours it makes it easier to see and it’s more fun.
+- Colored pens.
+Blue or black would be fine but I like using different colors it makes it easier to see and it’s more fun.

 - Binder.
 I created a custom cover in word.